As an Amazon Associate, I earn from qualifying purchases.

-Dehydrating mint is such a simple way to preserve this delicious pantry staple!
+Drying mint is such a simple way to preserve this delicious pantry staple!
+Learn how to make this dried mint leaves recipe in a food dehydrator, the oven, or via air drying.

 a small wooden bowl full of dried mint.

 Dried mint is an incredibly versatile herb for home cooks.
-From homemade mint extract to mint chocolate ice cream, to homemade mint tea, mint packs so much flavor into lots of fantastic dishes.
+From homemade mint extract to mint chocolate ice cream, mint packs so much flavor into lots of fantastic dishes.

 Drying your own mint leaves is both easy and affordable, and I’ll show you how.

-And if you don’t have a dehydrator or don’t want to use either of the other two drying methods, this tutorial on How to Freeze Mint or making this one on making mint syrup will be right up your alley.
+And if you don’t have a dehydrator or don’t want to use either of the other two drying methods, this tutorial on how to freeze mint will be right up your alley.

 Mint stems in a salad spinner